 You hope there might be another way.
 You FEEL like there should be something else you can do.
 Dietary lifestyle changes work for so many other types of kidney problems, why can't it work for you and PKD?
 You're certainly are willing to give any reasonable suggestion a try.
 It's your life after all.

 Until recently (2018ish), addressing polycystic kidney disease with nutrition seemed to yield lukewarm results.
 Because PKD is such a slowly progressing disease, dietary interventions are generally extremely difficult to study.
 In nutrition studies, it also is complicated to measure cyst growth in patients to watch for impact and quantify what this may look like.

 This means, of course, that looking at animal studies and thinking carefully through the physiological pathways in applying to humans can be helpful.

-In 2018, Dr. Thomas Weimbs and his research group at Santa Barbara University published some groundbreaking studies on the impact of beta-hydroxy butyrate (BHB) production, oxalates and their role in PKD.
+In 2018, Dr. Thomas Weimbs and his research group at University of California Santa Barbara published some groundbreaking studies on the impact of beta-hydroxy butyrate (BHB) production, oxalates and their role in PKD.

 What in the world does this mean for you or anyone else with PKD?